wi7a1ian/csharp-cpu-lab/README.md

 	SomeSubclass ObjectByRef; // Will be moved to the beginning of the struct }
 ```
+Fields will get reordered, with ref types at the top and then depending on the type size in descending order.
+Pay attention to the `Z` field which gets pushed to another cache line.
 ```
 Size: 80 bytes.
 Paddings: 2 bytes (%2 of empty space)
 |===========================================|